-The Printful–Shopify integration is free to install and connects your store to automated print-on-demand fulfillment in minutes — but setting it up is only the beginning.
-Where most sellers stall is after launch: pricing eats into margin, ad spend goes untracked against fulfillment costs, and no one is watching the numbers.
-This guide walks you through setup, pricing strategy, common pitfalls, and how intermediate-to-advanced operators use AI tooling to stay on top of a live store.
+The Printful–Shopify integration is free to install and connects your store to automated print-on-demand fulfillment in minutes.
+Printful handles production and shipping automatically each time a customer orders — no inventory, no upfront stock.
+Where most sellers stall is after launch: pricing erodes margin, ad spend goes untracked against fulfillment costs, and no one is watching the numbers.
+This guide covers setup, pricing strategy, the Printful–Printify merger context, common pitfalls, and how intermediate-to-advanced operators use AI tooling to manage a live store.

 1. How the Printful–Shopify Integration Works